Koha-Community/kohadocs/source/02_administration.rst

 quick add form when entering a new patron.
 Displays only mandatory fields and fields specified here.
 If applicable, the guarantor form will be shown as well, individual fields in that form will be ignored.

+    **Note**

+    If either :ref:`PatronQuickAddFields` or :ref:`BorrowerMandatoryField`
+    (or both) is set, a button labeled "Quick add new patron" will be displayed in the "Patrons" toolbar.

 .. _patronsperpage-label: